Register Guide for JUUL Merchants

 Visit our Tenders article to learn how to enable additional tenders, such as ‘Check’ or ‘External Credit’.

 - After selecting a tender, follow the prompts to accept and process the payment.
-Print or email a receipt by checking the box next to a receipt option (optional), then tap ‘Done’.
+Select a receipt option and tap ‘Done’, or tap ‘No Receipt’ to complete the transaction.

 Customers can also select a receipt option from the customer-facing touchscreen on the Sunmi T2 Lite.

-- When a transaction is complete, tap anywhere on screen to return to the transaction screen.
+- When a transaction is complete, tap anywhere on screen to return to the 'New Sale' screen.

 Performing a Return

-Perform a return from the ‘Transactions History’ screen to refund a customer for a sale from the current shift or a previous shift.
+Perform a return from the ‘Sales History’ screen to refund a customer for a sale from the current register shift or a previous register shift.

-Navigate to the ‘Transaction history’ screen to see a list of transactions run during the current shift on that register.
+Navigate to the ‘Sales history’ screen to see a list of transactions processed during the current register shift on that register.

 - Tap a transaction to view details.

-- To view a transaction from a previous shift, search by customer or enter the transaction number from the receipt.
-If the customer cannot provide the transaction number, a copy of the receipt can be found in BackOffice via the Transaction Report.
+- To view a transaction from a previous register shift, search by customer or enter the transaction number from the receipt.
+If the customer cannot provide the transaction number, a copy of the receipt can be found in BackOffice via the Transactions Report.

 - Tap ‘Begin Return’ and select the item(s) to return.

-- The original sale tender is highlighted in red as the suggested tender for return.
-Tap ‘…’ to use a different tender.
+The original sale tender is highlighted in red as the suggested tender for return.
+Tap ‘…’ to use a different tender for the return.

 Customers can also select the email receipt option and enter their email address from the customer-facing touchscreen on the Sunmi T2 Lite.